Tax and accounting jargon explained

 Depreciation is a calculation that puts a value to the wearing out of a fixed asset.
 Fixed assets usually become less efficient or valuable as time goes on, and this calculation is designed to measure the ‘wear and tear’ of an asset.
 The depreciation of your assets is recorded on your profit and loss statement as part of the day to day running costs of your business, or an expense.

-The Superannuation Guarantee (or SG) is what most people will recognise as the contribution that an employer is legally required to make into an employee’s superannuation fund.
-The current rate for SG payments by employers is 9.5% of an employee’s total renumeration, but this figure is set to increase to 10% on 1 July 2021.
-SG payments are required for all employees who earn over $450 before tax in a single calendar month.
+The Superannuation Guarantee (or SG) is the contribution that an employer is legally required to make into an employee’s superannuation fund.
+The current rate for super guarantee payments is 10% of an employee’s ordinary time earnings.
+Generally, if an employee gets paid $450 or more (before tax) in salary or wages in a calendar month, they must also be paid a super guarantee.

 Superannuation contributions cap

-There are two types of contributions for superannuation, an each has a cap on how you are permitted to pay into your superannuation account via that method.
+There are two types of contributions for superannuation, and each has a cap on how much you are permitted to pay into your superannuation account via that method.
 Concessional contributions are the most common and are paid directly by an employer into an employee’s super fund.
-These contributions are capped at $25,000 per year.
-Non concessional contributions are additional contributions you make to your or your spouse’s super account, and these are capped at $100,000 per year.
+These contributions are currently capped at $27,500 per year.
+Non-concessional contributions are additional contributions you make to your or your spouse’s super account, and these are currently capped at $110,000 per year.